EXOTIC SKI FORUMS

 Technical Ski Data:

 This initial report is the result of two runs on hardpack, ice, frozen granular and hardpack chalky groomer surfaces at a multi-day demo event in Vermont.
 Terrain was intermediate-level only, so this initial review should be taken with a couple grains of salt.
-More reports as conditions change.
-I'm hoping to get back out on this ski as soon as three-dimensional snow appears to give it a fair test in its real design element.
+I hope to get back out on this ski on steeper and softer terrain.

 Analogies: (this ski is like...)